Physiotherapy During Pregnancy

 Physiotherapy at the Hatfield practice is both safe and gentle for both mother and the baby.
 The Hatfield Practice only use hand picked experienced Physiotherapists who have undertaken post graduate training.
-Physiotherapy treatments used during pregnancy are professional and carefully applied.
+Physiotherapy treatments used during pregnancy are gentle professional and carefully applied.
 Our Physiotherapy is gentle and your comfort is paramount.
 The mother and baby’s wellbeing is always taken into consideration.
-Physiotherapy Treatment is individually designed to suit each patient.
+Your Physiotherapy treatment is carefully thought through and individually designed to suit each patient.

 It’s important to us that you are very comfortable.
 We use specially designed and pillows and cushions for your comfort.
 Some patients like to lie on their front for certain physiotherapy techniques.
 The Physiotherapist is trained to know if you’re comfortable in certain positions (or at least to ask).
 Please feel free to let us know if you are worried or of course even slightly uncomfortable.